-Even if you’re not a finance guru, get your hands on this skill to amp up your overall profile.
+Even if you’re not a finance guru, get your hands on the following skills to amp up your overall profile.
 This will help you polish your performance and profitability.
 So what if you don’t want to get into a rigorous course.
 Before figuring out how it works for you, let’s talk about the basics of a non-financial manager.
 What is a non-financial manager?
 How Important Is Financial Training For Non-Financial Managers?

 Why Would A Non-Finance Manager be Interested in Learning About Finance?

-These managers come across financial situations on a regular basis.
-People make important decisions that have a long term impact on the financial standing of a company.
+These managers come across financial situations on regular basis.
+People make important decisions that have a long-term impact on the financial standing of a company.
 Any business can collapse if they don’t understand the grave importance of these decisions.
 Every manager must aspire to be a finance manager to make sure they never depend on anyone for long term big financial decisions.

 Where Do you Start Off?

 Now that we’ve understood the importance of knowing your finances, the next step is figuring out the skills that are crucial to take the first step to be a finance manager.
-A finance manager needs to have accounting skills, budgeting skills, complete grasp of financial ration analysis, needs to understand financial statements, and needs to make sure all important financial decisions are based on the financial statements.
-You become a business manager when you’ve got a necessary skillset.
+A finance manager needs to have accounting skills, budgeting skills, and needs to be completely aware of the financial ration analysis, financial statements, and needs to make sure all important financial decisions are based on the financial statements.
+You become a business manager when you’ve got the necessary skillset.

 Why Do Big Companies Invest in Finance Training?